Ethan-Rivas/wordpress-frontend-interview-starter/README.md

 * Include a shadow behind the modal
 * Make sure the modal is visible in all pages after the plugin is activated

-Please don’t install any libraries
+Please don’t install any libraries.

+Also note that your use of git commits and version control will be included in our assessment of your work.